dergoegge/nss-docs/source/nss/reference/nss_tools__colon__cmsutil/index.rst

 ===================
 Name

-| cmsutil — Performs basic cryptograpic operations, such as encryption and
+| cmsutil — Performs basic cryptograpic operations, such as encryption
+  and
 | decryption, on Cryptographic Message Syntax (CMS) messages.

 Synopsis

-cmsutil [options] :ref:`Mozilla_Projects_NSS_arguments`
+cmsutil [options] `arguments <arguments>`__

 Description

 | The cmsutil command-line uses the S/MIME Toolkit to perform basic
-| operations, such as encryption and decryption, on Cryptographic Message
+| operations, such as encryption and decryption, on Cryptographic
+  Message
 | Syntax (CMS) messages.

-| To run cmsutil, type the command cmsutil option [arguments] where option
+| To run cmsutil, type the command cmsutil option [arguments] where
+  option
-| and arguments are combinations of the options and arguments listed in the
+| and arguments are combinations of the options and arguments listed in
+  the
 | following section.
 Each command takes one option.
 Each option may take
 | zero or more arguments.
-To see a usage string, issue the command without
+To see a usage string, issue the command
+  without
 | options.

 Options and Arguments

 Options

 | Options specify an action.
 Option arguments modify an action.
+The
-The options
+  options
 | and arguments for the cmsutil command are defined as follows:

 -D